CloudNcodeInc/EncodeBox/README.rst

 State of the project
 --------------------

-The project is currently a beta release that implement the complex encoding workflow trigerred for each new file in the inputs directory.
+This project is currently a beta release that implement the complex encoding workflow trigerred for each new file in the inputs directory.
 The transcoding worker_ is now able to parse both the output of FFmpeg_ and x264_ to retrieve the statistics like *ETA, fps, progress %*, ...
 It means that we can report a *PROGRESS* status with both the current pass (e.g. 4 of 14) and the statistics about the current pass.